-I recently saw a reminder that went something like this… “A culinary panorama hike is scheduled to take place Sunday, May 5th on a route between Niedermohr, Quirnbach, Glan-Münchweiler, Rehweiler, Matzenbach, Theisbergstegen, Etschberg and Haschbach.
+I recently saw a reminder that went something like this… “A culinary panorama hike is scheduled to take place on Sunday on a route between Niedermohr, Quirnbach, Glan-Münchweiler, Rehweiler, Matzenbach, Theisbergstegen, Etschberg and Haschbach.
 Start is 10 a.m.
 Hikers can start at any point they want.
 The route offers panoramic views and culinary specialties.”

 Why not?
 It had two things that I love (views and food) and one thing that I can tolerate (hiking).
 I put it on the calendar and announced it to my husband.

 Editor’s note: this year’s event will take place on May 6 from 10 a.m. to 6 p.m. and will hopefully feature better weather.
 More information along with a map and details regarding food choices can be found via www.kulinarische-panoramawanderung.de There are quite a few culinary hikes in the KMC area and Wiesbaden area as well.
 Make sure to check our event calendar frequently to stay updated.

 What I did not check was the weather.
 Fresh from a beautiful day at the Olive Oil Festival, I had assumed that the entire weekend would be sunny and warm.
 I was wrong.
 But, we were bored at home and hungry, so we decided to grab an umbrella and head to Glan-Munchweiler (the closest of the above villages to our home).